ruusey/jrealm/README.md

 **JRealm** packet handlers exist on both the server and client realm managers to hook callbacks into recieved packets.
 In general packet callbacks are registered during the `registerPacketCallbacks()` routine of `RealmManagerClient` and `RealmManagerServer`.
-Packet callbacks methods will typically be a static method with signature `BiConsumer<RealmManager, Packet>` that is passed the target packet and Realm Manager on receiving the packet, although any method matching this signature can be used as a packet callback.
+Packet callbacks methods will typically be a static method with signature `BiConsumer<RealmManager, Packet>` that is passed the target packet and Realm Manager on receiving the packet, although any method matching this signature can be used as a packet callback. <br />
-**As of JRealm 0.3.5**, developers can now make use of the @PacketHandler(Class<? extends Packet> packetClass) to mark a method as a packet handler in server code.
+**As of JRealm 0.3.5**, developers can now make use of the **@PacketHandler(Class<? extends Packet> packetClass)** to mark a method as a packet handler in server code.
 Generally
-The @PacketHandler annotation sacrifices performance for convenience as the reflection mechanism used to trigger such callbacks is computationally expensive.
+The **@PacketHandler** annotation sacrifices performance for convenience as the reflection mechanism used to trigger such callbacks is computationally expensive.

 **Example (Register by mapping)**:
 ```java